 Message from the Heart and Vascular Center Director

-As the Director of the Heart and Vascular Center (HVC) at Dartmouth-Hitchcock Medical Center, I would like to thank you for your interest in our Cardiovascular Disease Fellowship Program.
+As the Director of the Heart & Vascular Center (HVC) at Dartmouth Hitchcock Medical Center, I would like to thank you for your interest in our Cardiovascular Disease Fellowship Program.
 Cardiovascular Medicine is one in a triad of interdisciplinary programs that make up the HVC, the other two being Cardiac Surgery and Vascular Surgery.
 Together, our faculty, trainees, and dedicated staff work in a collaborative and cohesive manner to treat patients with cardiovascular diseases, advance science, and learn together.
-In addition to the dedicated care we provide at our main campus, we also provide cardiovascular services at Dartmouth-Hitchcock Health member hospitals and other institutions throughout New Hampshire and Vermont.
+In addition to the dedicated care we provide at our main campus, we also provide cardiovascular services at Dartmouth Health member hospitals and other institutions throughout New Hampshire and Vermont.

 At our institution, the HVC functions as an independent program, but in close alignment with the Department of Medicine and Department of Surgery.
 This multidisciplinary nature enables us to seamlessly care for patients who require the expertise of each of our sections.
-Cardiovascular Medicine at Dartmouth-Hitchcock is a wide-ranging clinical program that includes interventional cardiology, electrophysiology, imaging, critical care, heart failure, pulmonary hypertension, prevention, vascular medicine, and sports cardiology.
+Cardiovascular Medicine at Dartmouth Hitchcock Medical Center is a wide-ranging clinical program that includes interventional cardiology, electrophysiology, imaging, critical care, heart failure, pulmonary hypertension, prevention, vascular medicine, and sports cardiology.

-On behalf of the Heart and Vascular Center at Dartmouth-Hitchcock, and the section of Cardiovascular Medicine, I thank you for your interest in our program and wish you the best of luck as you pursue the next steps of your training.
+On behalf of the Heart & Vascular Center at Dartmouth Hitchcock Medical Center, and the section of Cardiovascular Medicine, I thank you for your interest in our program and wish you the best of luck as you pursue the next steps of your training.